Welcome to the Aggression in Play Therapy: A Neurobiological Approach for Integrating Intensity book study course.

-Aggression in Play Therapy: A Neurobiological Approach to Integrating Intensity offers a way to work with aggressive play that allows children to learn how integrate the intensity they are experiencing from their thoughts, emotions, and sensations while simultaneously supporting regulation in the therapist’s nervous system.
+Aggression in Play Therapy: A Neurobiological Approach to Integrating Intensity by Lisa Dion offers a way to work with aggressive play that allows children to learn how integrate the intensity they are experiencing from their thoughts, emotions, and sensations while simultaneously supporting regulation in the therapist’s nervous system.
 These will help therapists understand the neurobiological processes that lead kids to dys-regulation, and help them facilitate emotional healing in their clients.

 Topics Covered Include: